tiagopossato/descmaker/examples/transmission_system/README.md

-# Testing the code
+# Example code

-To compile and run use: `./run.sh`

-# ESP32 with PlatformIO

-To use with PlatformIO, comment the main function in `main.c` and rename `main.c` to `main.cpp`.
+Example of code generated for the transmission system.
+It is necessary to code the function for receiving messages from transmitters and the function for sending the message over the channel.